Last updated: May 28, 2023

-It has a unique art deco style of construction, which makes it stand out from the other three dams in the same scheme.
+It has a unique art deco construction style, making it stand out from the other three dams in the same scheme.

-The Nepean Dam recreation area is home to a couple of well equipped picnic grounds, parking areas, toilet blocks, and a walking track to explore the dam and surroundings.
+The Nepean Dam recreation area is home to well-equipped picnic grounds, parking areas, toilet blocks, and a walking track to explore the dam and surroundings.

 |More info:||Nepean Dam|

 Located approximately 20 km southeast of Bowral, the Fitzroy Falls Dam is responsible for creating the Fitzroy Falls Reservoir.
 It is part of the Shoalhaven Scheme, and is now a popular land-based fishing spot.